Level dynamics and avoided level crossings in driven disordered quantum dots: Statistics of avoided level crossings

 To this end we collected numerical data of the Landau-Zener parameters for several disorder realizations between the levels around the zero energy states (i.e. the middle of the spectrum in the on-site model and RMT) and compared the obtained statistics scaled to unit mean values to the RMT results.
-Our results demonstrate that in similar limits as in the previous sections gap and slope statistics follow the predicted analytic formulas up to high precision.
 As far as their sensitivity to localization is concerned, while gap statistics behave similarly to level spacing statistics, slope statistics show patterns similar to level velocity statistics.
+In particular, we numerically determined again the threshold ratios above which the integral of the absolute value deviation of the numerically obtained statistics from the analytical ones exceeds $0.1$ yielding $L/\xi\approx0.77,\,0.4,\,0.34$, $L/\xi_V\approx 0.41,\,0.29,\,0.19$ and $L/\xi\approx L/\xi_V\approx0.75,0.48,0.19$ for the slope and gap, respectively.
+Turning to the investigation of the typical magnitudes of the LZ parameters first note that both parameters can only take positive values so it is sufficient to consider their mean values instead of their variances.
+Similarly to the threshold ratios, the asymptotic slope and gap behave similarly to the velocity and level spacing, respectively.
 In agreement with this latter statement, slope scales with the disorder strength and the system size exactly the same way as it was observed for the level velocities, i.e. in the on-site model $\langle\gamma\rangle\sim WL^{-1}$, while it is independent of both parameters in the case of the potential model and it does not depend on the particular ensemble either up to leading order.
-Note that both parameters can only take positive values so it is satisfactory to consider their mean values instead of their variances.
-Regarding further the typical magnitude of the gaps we observe that it scales with the system size as $\langle\Delta_\mathrm{min}\rangle\sim JL^{-2}$ in both models, as expected, while quite surprisingly it is insensitive to the disorder strength up to numerical precision.
+Regarding further the typical magnitude of the gaps we observe that it scales with the system size as $\langle\Delta_\mathrm{min}\rangle\sim JL^{-2}$ in both models.
+Although it is the expected scale, it does not match the general result for the off-diagonal matrix element, $\left\langle\varphi_{n,\lambda}\left\lvert \mathrm d H/\mathrm d\lambda\right\rvert\varphi_{m,\lambda}\right\rangle\sim L^{-1}$.
+Moreover, quite surprisingly it is insensitive to the disorder strength up to numerical precision.
 Remarkably it also implies that, in strong contrast to RMT, the gap is not proportional to the mean level spacing (for RMT-like states) which latter does increase with the disorder strength.